 Many therapist claim to be couples therapists.
 The fact is that even being licensed as a Marriage and Family therapist doesn't mean someone has experience with couples.
 The truth is that there are a multitude of 'do it all therapists' that advertise experience in a broad range of topics.
 Not me.
 I have spent my entire education and the majority of my career honing my expertise in couples.
 That is all I do now.
 While I stay up-to-date and informed in a variety of issues and concerns, I sprecialize in working with couples.

 In fact, within my intensives, I only work with one couple at a time.
 What this means is that I am not distracted by a case load of 8 other clients today.
 The only file (mental file or case file) that I have open is yours.
 I am able to devote my entire thought process on you and your relationship.
 When you are with me, rest assured that I am not concerned about my 5pm appt that is difficult to relate to, or the teenager that won't open up.
-I am not concerned on how to facilitate another couple's separation and not distracted by my suicidal client.
+I am not concerned on how to facilitate another couple's separation and not distracted by my client overcoming addictions.
 My only concern is you.

 I have always been optimistic and typically seek to find the good in any situation.
 I believe that there is good, in everything, and it is my job to help you to see it when you cannot.
 This does not mean that I am oblivious or ignore negative things; I do not sugar coat simply to make you feel better.
 I do, however, see many different paths and seek to find one that gets you through the muck and to a better place.